marcosd3souza/marcosd3souza.github.io/content/authors/admin/_index.md

 I am a highly skilled researcher and professional with over 14 years of experience in software development and Artificial Intelligence (AI), Machine Learning (ML), and data analytics.
 I have led and contributed to a wide range of projects, from agile development teams to large-scale international collaborations, holding roles such as Tech Lead, AI/ML specialist, Data Scientist, and Software Engineer.
 I am particularly drawn to unsupervised learning and exploratory data analysis.
-My main interest is to develop meaningful, cost-effective and explainable AI models through unsupervised deep learning, exploratory data analysis, and optimization, specifically deep clustering, deep graph clustering, evolutionary algorithms and dimensionality reduction methods.